centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

-If you want to remove an ACL resource, use the **DEL** action.
-The name is used to identify the ACL resource to
+If you want to remove a resource ACL, use the **DEL** action.
+To identify the resource ACL to delete, use its name:
-delete:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLRESOURCE -a del -v "ACL Resource test"